mikesprague/bigred-link/README.md

 ### Uses (incoplete list)

-- React 17.x
+- React
-- Tailwind CSS 2.x
+- Tailwind CSS
-- Webpack 5.x
+- Vite
-- Font Awesome 5.x
+- Font Awesome
 - Bugsnag
-- Logrocket
-- Snyk
-- MongoDB
 - Vercel
+- MongoDB Atlas

 ## Running locally

 1. Clone this repo and go into the directory
-1. Rename `sample.env` to .`.env` and edit the file to set the required values for:
+1. Rename `sample.dev.vars` to .`.dev.vars` and edit the file to set the required values for:
     - `MONGO_DB_COLLECTION`
     - `MONGO_DB_NAME`
     - `MONGO_DB_URL`